hugp-ri/hicup-plus/docs/index.rst

 ====================
     --bowtie            Specify the path to Bowtie
-    --bowtie2           Specify the path to Bowtie 2 --dragen            Specify the path to DRAGEN
+    --bowtie2           Specify the path to Bowtie 2 --bwa               Specify the path to BWA
+    --bwa-mem2          Specify the path to BWA-MEM2
+    --dragen            Specify the path to DRAGEN
+    --minimap2          Specify the path to minimap2
+    --star              Specify the path to STAR
     --config            Specify the configuration file
     --format            Specify FASTQ format
                         Options: Sanger, Solexa_Illumina_1.0, Illumina_1.3, Illumina_1.5